Parsifal-M/backstage-opa-plugins/docs/opa-permissions-wrapper-module/quick-start.md

 ```

 The `baseUrl` is the URL of the OPA server, and the `entrypoint` is the entrypoint of the policy you want to evaluate.

+## Recommendations

+I recommend using [Regal: A linter and language server for Rego](https://github.com/StyraInc/regal) to help you write your policies.
+It provides syntax highlighting, linting, and type checking for Rego files.